-- Investments in equity or regulatory capital instruments issued by securities firms will be risk-weighed at 100%. - Cash in transit shall attract risk weight of 20%. - Cash items in the process of collection will be risk-weighed at 20%.
-For this purpose, cash items shall include Cheque, Draft, and Travellers Cheques. - Fictitious assets that have not been deducted from Tier 1 capital shall be risk weighed at 150%. - Other assets will be risk-weighed at 100% net of provision.
+- Cash in transit and other cash items in the process of collection will be riskweighed at 20%.
+For this purpose, cash items shall include Cheque, Draft, and Travellers Cheques. - Fictitious assets that have not been deducted from Tier 1 capital shall be risk weighed at 100%. - All Other assets will be risk-weighed at 100% net of specific provision.